All Episodes

 He's absolutely out of his mind.

-What if people tell you I know you have the highest uh Venezuelan population or constituency in the U.S. What are they saying, those people, refugees from Venezuela, to you about life in Venezuela today, because they they could be one of the richest countries on earth themselves, but because of all the political corruption and this murdering thug dictator in charge, uh the people are suffering mightily there.
+What if people tell you, I know you have the highest Venezuelan population or constituency in the U.S. What are they saying, those people, refugees from Venezuela, to you about life in Venezuela today?

-It's uh they're full of natural resources.
+They're full of natural resources.

-Uh and so even that's hurting their economy.
+And so even that's hurting their economy.

 They're good, hardworking people.

-They wish they could go back to their country, but they can't, uh, because of this uh the corrupt uh regime that they have, this oppressive regime that they have, uh lack of basic rights.
+They wish they could go back to their country, but they can't because of the corrupt regime that they have, this oppressive regime that they have, lack of basic rights.

-That's why in the last election it swung so far to the right, swung in our direction.
+That's why in the last election, it swung so far to the right, swung in our direction.

-Uh they're what part of uh Florida are you representing?
+What part of Florida are you representing?

-So many of the counties in in deep South Florida that had historically voted blue, they went red this time.
+So many of the counties in deep South Florida that had historically voted blue, they went red this time.

 What happened?

-They understand what censorship is all about, uh the lack of basic freedoms, and they understand that what uh the Biden administration is doing is not helping our cause for freedom in any way, shape, or form.
+They understand what censorship is all about, the lack of basic freedoms, and they understand that what the Biden administration is doing is not helping our cause for freedom in any way, shape, or form.

 They've seen this movie before, and they don't want to repeat it again.

-You're really underperforming, and I think you should be really ashamed by those numbers.
+I think you should be really ashamed by those numbers.

 That's awful.